grafana/scenes/docusaurus/docs/transformations.md

 ## Add custom transformations

-On top of all transformations available in Grafana, Scenes allow you to create custom transformations.
+In addition to all the transformations available in Grafana, Scenes allows you to create custom transformations.

-`SceneDataTransformer ` accepts `CustomTransformOperator` as an item of `transformations` array:
+`SceneDataTransformer ` accepts `CustomTransformOperator` as an item of the `transformations` array:

 ```ts
   transformations: Array<DataTransformerConfig | CustomTransformOperator>;
 ```

-The `CustomTransformOperator` is a function which returns RxJS Operator that transforms data.
+`CustomTransformOperator` is a function that returns the RxJS Operator, which transforms data:

 ```ts
 type CustomTransformOperator = (context: DataTransformContext) => MonoTypeOperatorFunction<DataFrame[]>;
 ```

 :::info
-Read more about RxJS operators in [RxJS official documentation](https://rxjs.dev/guide/operators)
+Read more about RxJS operators in the [RxJS official documentation](https://rxjs.dev/guide/operators).
 :::

 ### Step 1.
 Create custom transformation

-Create custom transformation that will apply to `handler` field and prefix all values with an URL.
+Create a custom transformation that will apply to the `handler` field and prefix all values with a URL.

 :::info
-Custom transformations depend heavily on manipulating internal Grafana data objects called Data frames.
-Read more about Data frames in [the official Grafana documentation](https://grafana.com/docs/grafana/latest/developers/plugins/data-frames/).
+Custom transformations depend heavily on manipulating internal Grafana data objects called _data frames_.
+Learn more about data frames in [the official Grafana documentation](https://grafana.com/docs/grafana/latest/developers/plugins/data-frames/).
 :::

 ```ts